 - Clear and understandable pricing that shows you exactly what you get for your money and if there are any extras to pay.
 You should instantly understand the number of hours the photographer will be at your wedding and what you get in terms of high resolution jpg pictures from the wedding.

 - Also think about the after-wedding goodies.
-You will need to know if you can download the high resolution jpg files, if you get a memory stick or disc with the images on and if there are any prints or albums included in the price.
+You will need to know if you can download the digital files (preferably as high resolution jpgs), if you get a memory stick or disc with the images on, and if there are any prints or albums included in the price.

-This is an important factor to consider when looking at potential wedding photographers because where they are based can make a big difference in costs.
+Location is an important factor to consider when looking at potential wedding photographers because where they are based can make a big difference in costs.
 A London wedding photographer will cost more than a photographer based in Newcastle – simply because it costs a lot more to live and work in London!
 Also, if you happen to LOVE a photographer living in one place but you’re based somewhere else, take into account they may charge for travel/accommodation if needed.
+Your photographer doesn’t have to live close by your wedding venue – if they don’t ask them if their quote price includes any travel and accommodation that they might need.
+I like to keep things very simple, so my wedding photography prices include any travel costs.

-If you find a photographer that is offering a too good to be true deal – it could well be that it is.
+If you find a photographer that is offering a too good to be true deal – always trust your gut instinct.
 As a wedding photographer I would advise to be very wary of anyone charging less than £750 for a full day of wedding photography and all the edited images.
-This is where research is so important, look at their website, look at their social channels and how active they are as a business especially during wedding season and google for reviews.
-Word of mouth and checking out their testimonials page can be like gold dust, you want to find the right photographer for you.
+This is where your research becomes vitally important, look at their website, look at their social channels, google for reviews.
+If you chat to them, ask them how many weddings they have photographed.
+New photographers can be very inexpensive so that they can build experience, which is perfectly understandable.
+Just make sure they have enough experience for YOUR specific style of wedding.
+Click here to read my guide all about how to find a wedding photographer.

-However averages are made up from a full range of figures, and if you happen to find a photographer that is charging way over the average, it could be for a variety of reasons.
-As photographers become more experienced, their skill level increases and becomes more valuable.
-They may also be offering a luxury service, providing a team of professionals to capture your day, or offering up a super duper package that contains lots of extra goodies like fine art prints and fine art albums.
+As GCSE maths told us many moons ago, averages are made up from a full range of figures.
+So if you happen to find a photographer that is charging way over the average, it will most likely be reflected in the quality of their work.
+As photographers become more experienced, their skill level increases and their time becomes more valuable.
+They will also have invested in a considerable amount of money in training, equipment and software to turn their business in to a very slick experience.
+They may also be offering a luxury service, such as providing a team of professionals to capture your day, or offering up a super duper package that contains lots of extra goodies like fine art prints and fine art albums.

 Professional photography is a little bit like the restaurant trade.
 You can buy food very cheaply in lots of High street establishments; yet you can also buy very expensive meals in beautiful restaurants where you very much buy an experience.
 You’re still buying food, but the experience, service and quality is very different and that is what you will pay for.